 For protein applications, I recommend using bovine serum albumin (BSA).
-Malvern Panalytical doesn’t sell BSA, but it can be purchased from most chemical suppliers.
+Malvern Panalytical doesn’t sell BSA, but you can purchase it from most chemical suppliers.
 A neat thing about a BSA calibration is that it serves as the narrow calibration standard (the monomer) and the verification standard (dimer, trimer)!

 Low molecular weight standards

 If your samples are small you probably use a low molecular weight column set.
 In that case, the regular Narrow + Broad standards can be too large for your columns!
 Don’t worry – simply use the low molecular weight polystyrene kit.
 Created for these exact scenarios, it contains narrow standards with molecular weights of 13 kDa and 6 kDa ideal for low molecular weight columns.
 Furthermore, these standards are perfect when using an APC-REVEAL system for high-resolution UPLC applications!